zeehio/parmap/README-new-release.rst

         + Change the version at the top and the sha256 hash (from https://pypi.org/project/parmap/#files)
     * git commit, git push
-    * Visit https://github.com/conda-forge/parmap-feedstock and create a PR
+    * Visit https://github.com/conda-forge/parmap-feedstock and create a PR.
+Follow all checks and rules and merge it.

-- Upload to conda (deprecated): Edit :code:`conda.recipe/meta.yaml`.
-Change both the `version` field and the source section.
-Use `conda-build conda.recipe` and upload to anaconda.
-NOTE: On the next update, if the upload to conda-forge works, stop doing this step and delete the conda-recipe directory.
+    * Wait for conda continuous integration to finish.
+Check that the new parmap is at https://anaconda.org/conda-forge/parmap/files

 - Bump the version in :code:`setup.cfg` to a valid development version (appending :code:`.9000`).
 Update the version and release in